keshavramji/mellea/README.md

 Generative slots allow to define functions without implementing them.
 By using the `@generative` decorator, the function gets converted into an LLM function.
-The example below, is a minimal version of writing a sentiment classification function using Mellea's generative slots and a local LLM
+The example below, is a minimal version of writing a sentiment classification function using Mellea's generative slots and a local LLM.